 CTRL a few times, then testing your number keys again.

 When prompted, enter the password associated with the account.
-For security purposes, your password will not be displayed on the screen as you type or when you paste, the password the characters are not displayed and the cursor does not change.
+For security purposes, your password will not be displayed on the screen as you type or paste it into the command line.

 Once you've entered the password, press

 You are required to change your password immediately (root enforced) Changing password for root. (current) UNIX password: Enter new UNIX password: Retype new UNIX password:

 Once you've successfully entered your credentials you should be logged in to your Droplet.
-From here, you can reset misbehaving configuration files or services in order to restore network access.
+From here, you can repair or reset configuration files or services in order to restore network access.